LuisPastranaLemus/Foundations_of_Customer_Data_Analysis-Cleaning_and_Validation/README.md

 # 🧹 Data Cleaning Project - Sprint 1

 This notebook is part of the first part in a multi-stage data analytics project.
-The focus here is on **data quality assessment and preprocessing**, preparing raw customer data from Store 1 for further analysis.
+The focus here is on **data quality assessment and preprocessing**, preparing raw customer data for further analysis.

 ## 📘 Project Context